YashBansod/Operations-Research/Networks_and_Integer_Programming/README.md

 **Problem Statement:**

 Consider a Project that is characterized by the following activity edge table.
-The table indicates: 1) the activity names; 2) the associated event node names (numbers); 3) the minimum, maximum, and most likely activity duration times (in days) for each activity; and 4) the minimum, maximum, and most likely hourly labor costs for each activity.
+The table indicates: 1) the activity names; 2) the associated event node names (numbers); 3) the  duration times (in days) for each activity; and 4) the hourly labor costs for each activity.
 Assume two people are required to complete each task and that each works 8 hours a day.

 <div class="table-wrapper">
 <table class="alt">